 - Camp activities will take place in the Creation Station camp room and will be interspersed with playtime in the Museum galleries.

-- Creation Station will be closed to general admission visitors, but the Museum galleries will be open to the public at 65% capacity.
+- Creation Station will be closed to general admission visitors, but the Museum galleries will be open to the public.

 - Takes place in the Creation Station camp room.